 When onboarding new customers, ask them how they prefer you to contact them.

 Share your social media pages with them so they can choose whether or not to follow and receive general updates that way.

 If you haven’t already, you’ll find that phone calls are best for some communications, like scheduling customer insurance review appointments (FFRs, PPRs, IFRs, Simple Conversations, etc.).

 A heads-up text or email a week before you call to schedule an appointment could also increase their likelihood of scheduling since they’ll now be expecting the call.

 Other communication topics like educational content might be better received through an email newsletter to specific types of customers or even a social media post.

 An in-person/virtual appointment is a great time to get updated on life changes and new potential risks.

 Each agency is unique.
 Each book of business is unique.

 And ultimately, you know your customers best.

-Knowing the ways they prefer to be contacted is vital to the relationship and to your agency’s long-term success.
+Knowing how they want you to contact them is vital to the relationship and your agency’s long-term success.